resource-watch/slate/source/includes/api/_areas_v2.md

 Finds all areas for the user who requested the list of areas.
 For each area, if it has an associated subscription (i.e. the `subscriptionId` field of the area is not empty), it merges the subscription data over the area data, returning it as a single object.
 After that, the remaining user subscriptions are converted to area objects and returned.

+It is important to note that if the `all=true` query filter is provided, then the `admin/find-all` endpoint of the subscriptions is used to find all existing subscriptions.

 ## Getting a single user area

 ```shell